ciderale/kotlin-union-types/README.md

 This repository provides a BeanDeserializerModifier that ensures that no "new singletons" are exposed.
-The `KotlinObjectSingletonDeserializer` uses the normal deserializer, but always returns the "canonical" singleton object (that kotlin exposes).
+The `KotlinObjectSingletonDeserializer` uses the normal deserializer, but always returns the "canonical" singleton object (that kotlin defines).

-This ensures that there is just one singleton object accessible and yet deserializes the 'object' internals (in case of mutable state) as without using `KotlinObjectSingletonDeserializer`.
+This ensures that there is just one singleton object accessible and hence comparison (using `==`) work as expected.

-One can argue that object singletons with mutable state should not be serialized directly.
-Then deserialisation could ignore any content but the type information.
-This discussion is however out of scope.
+By wrapping the standard deserializer, the 'object' internals (in case of mutable state) are deserialized as without using `KotlinObjectSingletonDeserializer`.
+One can argue that object singletons with mutable state should not be serialized directly, but that discussion is not the scope of this expose.
+In fact, typical `object` in case classes are more like an enum constant without mutable member.
+In that case, deserialization could also skip any json content, but the type information.

-## @JsonTypeInfo annotation
+## @JsonTypeInfo to include type information

 This annotation allows to include type information into the serialized value.
-There are 3 builtin options for the generated type information, all having some
-downsides:
-* CLASS: Fully qualified class names:
-  - The package name might be unnecessary detail
-* MINIMAL_CLASS:
-  - includes a leading '.' which seems like an implementation detail for external clients (like js frontent)
-  - documentation warns that it may not always work
-* NAME:
-  - TODO

-In the concrete case of sealed case classes, we have some additional information to exploit.
-The base class knows all potential subclasses due to the "sealed" property.
-This additional information can be exploited with a custom naming strategy.
+This is crucial to deserialize a json object into the appropriate case class.
+However, there are two issues that will be addressed in the next two subsections.

+First, the type information is not included when type information is lost due to type erasure.
+Second, there are only three built-in naming strategies and none of which uses the inner most class name alone.
+All three naming strategies seem to include to include at least the name of the outer classes separated by `$` (e.g. `SealedClass$B`) which is a java specific implementation detail.

-## Type information despite type erasure for List<T>
+### Type information despite type erasure for List<T>

 Due to type erasure, serialization of (top-level) `List<T>` and similar constructs requires additional tricks.
 The problem is that the concrete type `T` will be erased.